crispinprojects/talkcalendar/README.md

 The main aim of the project has been to produce a calendar with an interface designed for accessibility which allows the dates and times of personal calendar events to be readout with the integration of a talking clock (t-key).

+Accessibility refers to the design of systems to be usable by people with disabilities and elders.
 Programs are more accessible for people with visual impairments if they can use large text, high contrast and have a simple design.
 I have tried make the Talk Calendar interface simple using header buttons for creating a new event, editing a selected event and deleting a selected event.
 The interface can be scaled to create large text.
-High contrast is achived by using black text on a plain white background.
+High contrast is achieved by using black text on a plain white background.
 The keyboard arrow keys can be used inconjuction with the enter key to move between months and years minimising the use of the mouse if required.

 If you are using Debian 12 (Bookworm) GNOME desktop then switching on the screen reader provides audio navigation of the calendar interface using [Orca](https://help.gnome.org/users/orca/stable/introduction.html.en) and the [espeak](https://espeak.sourceforge.net/) text-to-speech engine.
 The GNOME accessibility settings are available using Settings->Accessibility.
 You can also use the screen reader to read out a calendar event by selecting it in the list view.
 The audio output from my speech synthesizer is very different to that produced by eSpeak.

 I feel I have been partially successful in my efforts to produce a speaking calendar for Linux with an interface designed for accessibility.
 Developing a speech synthesizer with human like characteristics has proved more difficult than I originally thought.
 My diphone speech synthesizer lacked speech clarity.
-My word concatenation speech synthesizer which produces clear speech output is limited by having a small dictionary of words to describe an event title.
+My word concatenation speech synthesizer produces clear speech output but is limited by having a small dictionary of words due to file size (see section above on speech synthesis).
+I have received github warnings that the chipmunk voice file that is currently used by Talk Calendar exceeds their file upload limits and so using eSpeak maybe the best option for the future development of Talk Calendar.

 There is more on computer accessibility [here](https://en.wikipedia.org/wiki/Computer_accessibility).